USA Cycling: Local and national events

-Each year, USA Cycling sanctions over 2,900 events across the U.S. Additionally, the organization administers eight national-level calendars and manages 17 national championship events for all ages and skill levels in several disciplines: road, track, mountain bike, cyclo-cross, BMX and para-cycling.
+Each year, USA Cycling sanctions over 2,900 events across the U.S. Additionally, the organization administers eight national-level calendars and manages 18 national championship events for all ages and skill levels in several disciplines: road, track, mountain bike, cyclo-cross, BMX and para-cycling.

 A decade of growth

-USA Cycling has seen steady growth over the last decade as participation in cycling has continued to grow across the nation.
-The organization's 69,684 licensees in 2010 represent a 63% increase over the 42,724 from 2002.
+USA Cycling has seen steady growth over the last decade as participation in cycling has continued to grow across the nation and within the organization.
+The organization's 69,771 licensees in 2010 represent a 63% increase from the 42,724 licensees in 2002.
+In 2013, the number of licenses grew to over 75,000.

 USA Cycling maintains development programs for men and women in all disciplines of competitive cycling, providing a structured pathway to the top tier of the sport.
-In 2010, 266 individual riders took part in USA Cycling's National Development Program, gaining valuable race experience through 1900 fully supported race days.
+In 2010, over a hundred individual riders took part in USA Cycling's National Development Program, gaining valuable race experience through 2,600 fully supported race days.

 Regional and national development camps

 Serving as entry points into USA Cycling's National Development Program pathway, the Regional and National Development Camps aim to identify talent and, in some cases, name riders to USA Cycling rosters for major international competitions.